 Add shrubs and evergreen grasses to your winter landscape.

-Hellebore (also known as a Christmas rose) and heather will add a much-needed pop of color to your Pacific Northwest garden this January.
+Hellebore (also known as a Christmas rose) and heather are perfect for winter interest and will add a much-needed bloom of color to your Pacific Northwest garden this January.

 Cold Weather Crops